 The school also helps students pursue CV-building activities such as student-led societies, leadership/character development activities, specific career-linked activities and volunteering.
 In addition, employer-links, alumni networking and mentoring are also being further developed.

 Our work is benchmarked against the national and international standards for school careers provision.
-As far as possible we offer individual support and guidance, with the belief that every individual matters equally, and should receive equal access to provision.
+As far as possible we offer individual support and guidance with the belief that every individual matters equally and should receive equal access to provision.

 Progression Beyond School

-Work and Other Experiences and Employability
+Work, Other Experiences and Employability

 Students are also encouraged to undertake a range of CV-building activities which develop the personal qualities and skills required to have successful future working lives.
 They are also encouraged to apply for schemes, awards, masterclasses which develop their subject/career-linked portfolios (e.g. Arkwright Scholarships).

 The school’s CEIAG provision is benchmarked against current best practice and legislation, and monitored using student/parent and other feedback, along with our destinations data.
 We currently follow statutory guidance and use the eight benchmarks in the Gatsby Foundation Report on Good Career Guidance for our benchmarking.
-In future we hope, if funding permits, also to be able to validate our provision with the Cambridgeshire Quality Award - Investing in Quality, covering both the careers education and the career guidance offered by the school.

-We aim to do everything we can to inspire and encourage each of our students to realise their full potential, and have happy and successful working lives.
+We aim to do everything we can to inspire and encourage each of our students to realise their full potential and have happy and successful working lives.

-For further information contact Ms Lizzie Taylor, Head of Careers, on 01223 262 503 ext 270 or email firstname.lastname@example.org
+For further information contact Mrs Fay Lawson (Careers Lead) on 01223 262 503 or email firstname.lastname@example.org